vtimd/vcs-fitcycle/README.md

 1. Clone this repository to your local system.

-2. Create tf file by adding ".tf" to bigapp or smallapp depending on the deployment type
+2. Create a file named `terraform.tfvars` in the repository (don't worry, Git will ignore it) and populate it with values for the following variables:

-3. Create a file named `terraform.tfvars` in the repository (don't worry, Git will ignore it) and populate it with values for the following variables:
+    *akey (your AWS access key)

-    akey (your AWS access key)
+    *skey (your AWS secret access key)
-    skey (your AWS secret access key)
+    *awsregion (the AWS region to use; currently, only us-west-1 or us-east-1) *keypair (the name of an AWS SSH keypair to inject into instances) *vpcname (the name you'd like assigned to the new VPC) *cidr (the network block _without_ subnet mask)

-    awsregion (the AWS region to use; currently, only us-west-1 or us-east-1) keypair (the name of an AWS SSH keypair to inject into instances) vpcname (the name you'd like assigned to the new VPC) cidr (the network block _without_ subnet mask)
+3. Create tf file by adding ".tf" to bigapp or smallapp depending on the deployment type

 4. Run `terraform validate` to ensure there are no errors in the Terraform configuration.
 If any errors are reported, fix them before proceeding.